ktaylor63/southeast/site/content/news/flooding-closes-all-deer-hunting-on-white-river-national-wildlife-refuge.md

 The South Unit closed to all deer hunting when the White River gauge at St. Charles reached 23 feet and the tailwater gauge reading at Norrel Lock and Dam #1 reached 145 feet simultaneously and will not reopen until the gauge reaches 21 and 143 feet.

-Up-to-date flood related deer season closure information is also available on the refuge’s automated phone message system at (870) 282-8200 ext 3\.
+Up-to-date flood related deer season closure information is also available on the refuge’s automated phone message system at (870) 282-8200 ext 3.
 All refuge roads and campgrounds are closed at this time.

-**Contact:**
+## Contact

 Division of Public Affairs
 External Affairs